 The more emails you send, the more you will receive.
 If the manager is not modeling good email practice, they cannot expect others to follow.

 Experts advise managers to establish a rule for themselves that they should send emails only when they are required.
 Emails should not be used as a surrogate chat service with one-word messages (such as “Thanks”).
 On the other side, email is not a communication tool for solving complex issues.
 Managers should avoid going back and forth in an endless trail of emails over one subject.
 Instead, it is recommended to set up a meeting or a call and discuss.

 Email overload is usually just a symptom of a larger issue.
-Lack of clear and efficient protocols create confusing email communication.
+The lack of clear and efficient protocols creates confusing email communication.
 If an organization has vague decision-making processes and people are not sure who oversees a certain task, they will probably overwhelm everyone’s Inbox with emails and meeting requests.
 Another serious issue behind too many emails could be that the manager simply has too much on his/her plate.
-Ineffective resource allocation, as well as lack of task delegation will result in overburdening the manager’s Inbox.
+Ineffective resource allocation, as well as lack of task delegation, will result in overburdening the manager’s Inbox.

 Despite many methods of exchanging information available nowadays, emails are still unavoidable.
 The total number of business and consumer emails sent and received per day is forecast to grow to over 347 billion by the end of 2023.
 Nevertheless, this does not mean that a manager should struggle with a cluttered Inbox.
 Therefore it is important to look at the root causes of the problem and address them in order to achieve operational efficiency.

 You are as busy as your Inbox is.
 If you read this article and recognized some of your own problems, perhaps it is time to think about outsourcing some of your work.
 Freeing up your Inbox and your schedule to do some real work is possible with an extra pair of hands to help you.
 That help can come in the form of a service provider.